Analyzing Our Environment

 ENVS 202 Introduction to Environmental Studies: Natural Science - CoreEd or major satisfying course

-This course seeks to promote understanding of the value and limitations of science in understanding environmental issues and to increase familiarity with scientific concepts underlying selected environmental issues and quantitative techniques that scientists use to evaluate them.
-Students will leave this course with the ability to think creatively, analytically, and without bias (i.e. to think critically); and to understand how environmental science issues pervade our lives and gain confidence to understand these issues and make decisions based on your understanding and values.
+This is an introductory course in environmental natural sciences.
+It is part of the core sequence in Environmental Studies and is required for the Environmental Studies and Environmental Science majors.
+It is an introductory course, designed for freshmen and sophomores, and satisfies University general education breadth requirements for natural sciences.
+The only prerequisite is Math 95 or equivalent.
+Course goals include to promote understanding of the value and limitations of science in understanding environmental issues; to increase familiarity with scientific concepts underlying selected environmental issues and quantitative techniques that scientists use to evaluate them; to promote an understanding of how science is used to manage natural resources to promote a sustainable economy; to enhance ability to think creatively, analytically, and without bias (i.e. to think critically); and to understand how environmental science issues pervade our lives and gain confidence to understand these issues and make decisions based on your understanding and values.
 Four environmental issues are examined in some depth: human population growth, loss of biodiversity, climate change, and energy use.